dseichter/RunIfExists/README.md

 * High resource utilization
 * Data loss

 Therefore please check this carefully.
-Since version 1.1 I have implemented a check for the manual generation of the start file.

 Run If Exists was created in the style of [IFTTT](https://en.wikipedia.org/wiki/IFTTT "IFTTT") (if this, than that) or its alternatives.
 However, with the goal of limiting itself to local scripts.